laro/Cilia/5 Comparison/4 Carbon.md

     - `var i: i64 = 0;  while (i < words.ssize()) { ...; ++i; }`
     - `for (i: i64 in (5, 7, 11, 13)) { ...; }`
     - `for (word: auto in words) { ...; }`

+Is there really no range operator and no classical for-loop in Carbon?